2x74/nulls/README.md

 What this program does, is prevent this by reading the last key pressed.
 So, instead of movement being cancelled out when you hold both A and D, it resorts to A if A was last pressed, and vice versa.
 This increases gain/efficiency & sync while bhopping, and can also be used as something similar to snap tap on Razer keyboards.

 The program also includes a W-release toggle, for prestrafes.

+This is a Linux only program (for now)